grahamgilbert/crypt/README.md

 # Crypt 2

+**WARNING:** This is an alpha release, bugs and edge cases are expected.
+As this has the potential for stopping users from logging in, extensive testing should take place before deploying into production.

 Crypt 2 is an authorization plugin that will enforce FileVault 2, and then submit it to an instance of [Crypt Server](https://github.com/grahamgilbert/crypt-server).
 It makes use of Swift, so is theoretically compatible with 10.9 +, however in it's present alpha quality state, it has only been tested on 10.11.

 ## Features